 There is no specific treatment for animals with bluetongue apart from rest, provision of soft food, and good husbandry.
 Complicating and secondary infections should be treated appropriately during the recovery period.

 Prophylactic immunization of sheep remains the most effective and practical control measure against bluetongue in endemic regions.
-Three polyvalent vaccines, each comprising 5 different BTV serotypes attenuated by serial passage in embryonated hens' eggs followed by growth and plaque selection in cell culture, are widely used in southern Africa and elsewhere, should epizootics of bluetongue occur.
-A monovalent modified live virus vaccine propagated in cell culture is available for use in sheep in the USA.
-Live-attenuated vaccines should not be used during Culicoides vector seasons because these insects may transmit the vaccine virus(es) from vaccinated to nonvaccinated animals, eg, other ruminant species.
+Attenuated and inactivated vaccines against BTV are commercially available in some countries.
+Three polyvalent vaccines, each comprising five different BTV serotypes attenuated by serial passage in embryonated hens' eggs followed by growth and plaque selection in cell culture, are widely used in southern Africa and elsewhere, should epizootics of bluetongue occur.
+A monovalent (BTV type 10) modified-live virus vaccine propagated in cell culture is available for use in sheep in the USA.
+Use of vaccines with different serotypes does not provide consistent cross-protection.
+Live-attenuated vaccines should not be used during Culicoides vector seasons, because these insects may transmit the vaccine virus(es) from vaccinated to nonvaccinated animals, eg, other ruminant species.
 This may result in reassortment of genetic material and give rise to new viral strains.
 Abortion or malformation, particularly of the CNS, of fetuses may follow vaccination of ewes and cows with attenuated live vaccines during the first half and the first trimester of pregnancy, respectively.
 Passive immunity in lambs usually lasts 2–4 mo.

 The control of bluetongue is different in areas where the disease is not endemic.
-During an outbreak, when one or a limited number of serotypes may be involved, vaccination strategy depends on the serotype(s) that are causing infection.
+During an outbreak, when one or a limited number of serotypes may be involved, vaccination strategy depends on the serotype(s) causing infection.
 Use of vaccine strains other than the one(s) causing infection affords little or no protection and is not recommended.
 The potential risk from vaccine virus reassortment with wild-type viral strains, virus spread by the vectors to other susceptible ruminants, and reversion to virulence of vaccine virus strains or even the production of new BTV strains of uncertain virulence should also be considered.
-Because of these uncertainties, inactivated vaccines that do not have these potential drawbacks are being developed and some have already reached the market.
-The use of such inactivated vaccines in the recent BTV incursions into northern Europe has played a major part in controlling virus spread in those regions where significant cover (>80%) has been achieved.
+The use of inactivated vaccines in BTV incursions into northern Europe has played a major part in controlling virus spread in those regions where significant cover (>80%) has been achieved.

 Control of vectors by using insecticides or protection from vectors may lower the number of Culicoides bites and subsequently the risk of exposure to BTV infection.
-However, these measures alone are unlikely to be effective at halting a bluetongue epidemic and should be regarded as mitigation measures to be used alongside a comprehensive and vigorous vaccination program.
+However, these measures alone are unlikely to effectively halt a bluetongue epidemic and should be regarded as mitigation measures to be used alongside a comprehensive and vigorous vaccination program.